alvarosaavedrad/nestle/savory/css/README.md

 shops_para-compartir_<ice-cream-group>--<ice-cream-name>
 ```

-JavaScript injected in `nestle/savory/js/savory-global.js` should do the job to make it works.
-The code is under _Shop bars_ comment.
+JavaScript code under _Shops bars_ comment in `nestle/savory/js/savory-global.js` should do the job to make it works.

 ## Happy Code